jdsteinbach/jamessteinbach/src/resume.md

 ## Objective

-I build websites that load quickly, are user-friendly, and won't cost a fortune to maintain.
+To use modern technologies to create universally-usable digital products as part of a team where I can build strong relationships, grow professionally, and contribute to success.

 ## Education